gsa-oes/office-of-evaluation-sciences/pages/Resources/publications.md

 Adam Sacarny, Michael L. Barnett, and Shantanu Agrawal.
 New Evidence on Stemming Low-Value Prescribing.
 NEJM Catalyst, April 10, 2019, <a href="https://catalyst.nejm.org/new-evidence-stemming-overprescribing/">catalyst.nejm.org/new-evidence-stemming-overprescribing/</a>.
 - This article examines the effect that different types of messaging  can have on reducing overprescribing.

+Jessica Leight and Nicholas Wilson. <a href="https://ashecon.confex.com/ashecon/2019/webprogram/Paper7031.html">Framing Flexible Spending Accounts: A Large-Scale Field Experiment on Communicating the Return on Medical Savings Accounts.</a> Health Economics 29, no. 2 (2019): 195–208.
+-This paper seeks to address this gap in the literature, reporting on a randomized controlled field experiment conducted with over 11,000 U.S federal employees in 2017 in order to evaluate the effectiveness of targeted messages designed to increase FSA contributions.
+Our results suggest that the provision of basic information about FSAs delivered via an emailed employee newsletter did not affect the likelihood of contribution or the contribution level.

 Jessica Leight and Elana Safran. <a href="https://journal-bpa.org/index.php/jbpa/article/view/55">Increasing immunization compliance among schools and day care centers: Evidence from a randomized controlled trial.</a> Journal of Behavioral Public Administration 2, no. 2 (2019).
 - This paper reports on the results of a randomized controlled trial in which researchers collaborated with a department of health in a mid-size city to evaluate the effectiveness of targeted communications highlighting descriptive social norms to increase immunization compliance across 700 schools.